gobbleclark/packr-cursor/replit.md

 # Overview

 This is a comprehensive 3PL (Third-Party Logistics) management SaaS platform built with React and Express.js.
-The application enables 3PL companies to manage their brand clients, handle support tickets, track orders, manage inventory, and integrate with ShipHero's fulfillment API.
+The application enables 3PL companies to manage their brand clients through a complete invitation workflow, handle support tickets, track orders, manage inventory, and integrate with both ShipHero and Trackstar APIs for universal WMS connectivity.
 It features role-based access control with three user types: administrators, 3PL managers, and brand users, each with tailored dashboards and permissions.

+## Recent Updates (August 2025)
+- ✅ Brand creation and invitation system with automated SendGrid email notifications
+- ✅ Trackstar API integration for universal WMS platform connectivity
+- ✅ Enhanced multi-tenant architecture with brand invitation workflow
+- ✅ Database schema updated with brand invitations and Trackstar integration tables
+- ✅ Brand management dashboard for 3PL users with invitation tracking
+- ✅ Comprehensive integrations page supporting both ShipHero and Trackstar

 # User Preferences